Email: H dot Langstaff dot 1 at warwick dot ac dot uk

 Postal address: School of Modern Languages and Cultures, Humanities Building, University Road, University of Warwick, Coventry CV4 7AL

-I studied French and German at Cambridge, where I returned for my Masters in European Literature and Culture.
-I moved to the University of Warwick for my PhD on the twentieth-century writer Maurice Blanchot, which was supervised by Professor Leslie Hill.
+I came to the University of Warwick for my PhD on the twentieth-century writer Maurice Blanchot, which was supervised by Professor Leslie Hill.
 I have taught in the French department at Warwick since 2013.

 I am responsible for the Widening Participation programme of the School of Modern Languages and Cultures.
 I work with MFL teachers in the local area to promote the study of languages to GCSE and A-Level.

 My PhD thesis examined the relationship between art and technology in the work of twentieth-century French writer Maurice Blanchot.
 I examined Blanchot's engagement with the question of techne in criticism and fiction over a fifty-year period, demonstrating that he is far from subscribing to the technophobia of probably the most influential thinker of technology, Martin Heidegger.